Jeevesh8/FireFighter-RL/README.md

 Implementation of some Reinforcement Learning algorithms for the Fire Fighter problem on graphs

 ## An Example Of Learned strategy
 The model is allowed to only defend two vertices at a timestep.
+Blue vertices denote defended ones, yellow the burning ones and purple ones are neither burning, nor defended.
 ### With burn probability 0.5

 The image below shows the decisions taken by the learned model in the various states.